 Peanut noodles are never a bad idea.
-I really wanted take out on Sunday after a Saturday night of debauchery, but decided it was 1) expensive, 2) too long to wait 60-75 min and 3) unhealthy, so I pulled up my Pinterest, checked my pantry and settled on making homemade Spicy Peanut & Kale Udon Noodles instead.
+I really wanted take out on Sunday after a Saturday night of debauchery, but decided it was 1) expensive, 2) too long to wait 60-75 min and 3) unhealthy.
+Instead, I pulled up my Pinterest, checked what’s in my pantry and settled on making homemade Spicy Peanut & Kale Udon Noodles.
 This satisfied my gluten and takeout craving, while packed nutrients from the kale and sweet potato.
 The cucumbers and scallions add a nice, hearty crunch, since I didn’t have any chopped peanuts on hand.
-Overall, this came together quite well, and I’m so happy I used up my fridge/pantry arensal vs. ordering take out.
+Overall, this came together quite well, and I’m so happy I used up my fridge and pantry arsenal versus ordering take out.
 Plus, it’s just that much more satisfying when you make it yourself.
-I think this is when the phrase “better than takeout” comes into play.
+I think this is when the phrase “better than takeout” comes into play. . .

 Ingredients (serves 2).